-In order to access the marks available from the higher ranges, candidates need to provide evidence of:
+In order to access the marks available from the higher ranges candidates need to provide evidence of;

-- justifying how and why the range of presentation/communication techniques were selected - showing that the presentation was carried out effectively and in detail.
+- justifying how and why the range of presentation/communication techniques were selected. - evidence that the presentation was carried out effectively and in detail.

 A range of approaches were used by centres to evidence candidate achievement in this criterion.
-In order to achieve the first requirement, a common approach that was successful involved candidates producing a table that considered the merits of a range of presentation techniques.
+In order to achieve the first requirement a common approach that was successful involved candidates producing a table that considered the merits of a range of presentation techniques.

-The teacher support booklet provides more detail about the expected range of evidence for this criterion, which centres should make sure they are familiar with.
+The teacher support booklet provides more detail about the expected range of evidence for this criterion which centres should make sure they are familiar with.

 The second element of the criterion requires a presentation to be delivered, either to a group, or an individual, such as the teacher.
-Where centres provided observers with a template to record their assessment of the presentation, clear evidence was often generated to support the award of high marks.
+Where centres provided observers with a template to record their assessment of the presentation clear evidence was often generated to support the award of high marks.
 An example of this type of recording is shown below.

-OLYMIC THEMED JLICE PRESENTATION OF (project) Powerpoint, Landout, drawn sample, verbal.
-METHOD USED 1 Powerpoint, 11 stides METHOD USED 2 METHOD USED 3 METHOD USED 4 Drawing of proto sample, clearly labeled.
-WHAT DID YOU SEE IN TERMS OF VERBAL PRESENTATION Grawing of proto sample, clearly labethed.
-A very clear briet. spoke clearly and in a confident marrier. she WHAT DID YOU SEE IN TERMS OF AN EFFECTIVE PRESENTATION Eye catching instructions used to create interesting Powerpoint display. has good body language and eye contact.
-WHAT DID YOU SEE IN TERMS OF A DETAILED PRESENTATION A clear explanation of why the trial product was chosen.
-Manufactoring process for was mentioned and some quality control standards NAME POSITION SIGN SCHOOL GOVERNOR
+PRESENTATION OF (project) Powerpoint, Landont, drawn sample, verbal, METHOD USED 1 Powapoint, 11 shiles METHOD USED 2 METHOD USED 3 METHOD USED 4 graning of proto sample, clearly labelled.
+WHAT DID YOU SEE IN TERMS OF VERBAL PRESENTATION confident marker she the WHAT DID YOU SEE IN TERMS OF AN EFFECTIVE PRESENTATION Eye catching illustrations used to create interesting Autospoint display had good body langua and eye contacts WHAT DID YOU SEE IN TERMS OF A DETAILED PRESENTATION A clear explanation of why the trial product was chosen.
+Manufactoring process for was mentioned and some quality control standards NAME POSITION JCHOTZ GOVERNOR